VlachosGroup/petBOA/README.md

 2. Install the dependencies using using pip.
 Usually installing nextorch should install all other depedencies::

     `pip install nextorch`
+Note: It will be a good idea to install all the dependencies in a virtual python enviroment such as [virtualenv](https://virtualenv.pypa.io/en/latest/) or [conda env](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to make sure you don't corrupt system python.

 3. Run the unit tests for nextorch using the instructions at https://nextorch.readthedocs.io/en/latest/